1. Home

-When you first write a new Javascript the easiest way to set it uo is to embed the javascript code diirectly into the web page so that everything is in the one place while you test it to get it working right.
-Similarly if you are inserting a prewritten script into your web site the instructions may tell you to embed parts or all of the script into the web page itself.
+When you first write a new JavaScript the easiest way to set it up is to embed the JavaScript code directly into the web page so that everything is in the one place while you test it to get it working right.
+Similarly, if you are inserting a pre-written script into your website the instructions may tell you to embed parts or all of the script into the web page itself.

 Example One